lue-bird/elm-syntax-to-fsharp/README.md

         userGetName =
             .name
         ```
+        In these cases we assume that you intended to use a regular record type with only the extension fields which can lead to F# compile errors if you actually pass in additional fields.

         Incidentally, avoiding extensible record types
         also tends to improve your elm code because it's simpler and makes the compiler errors more concrete
 -   dependencies cannot internally use the same module names as the transpiled project